What Is the Tundra Biome?

-When we say tundra animals, the first few names to come to your mind are likely to be the Arctic fox, polar bear, caribou, Arctic hare, lemmings, etc. While those are undoubtedly the most popular animals in the tundra biome, there do exist other species which have adapted to the extreme conditions prevailing in this biome.
+When we say tundra animals, the first few names to come to mind are likely the Arctic fox, polar bear, caribou, Arctic hare, lemmings, and more.
+While those are undoubtedly the most popular animals in the tundra biome, other species have also adapted to the extreme conditions prevailing here.

-The tundra biome, which is typically characterized by freezing temperatures, low biotic diversity, lack of vegetation, and presence of permafrost, covers approximately a tenth of the total surface area of the Earth.
+The tundra biome is typically characterized by freezing temperatures, low biotic diversity, lack of vegetation, and the presence of permafrost.
+It covers approximately a tenth of the total surface area of the Earth.
 It is divided into three types: the Arctic tundra, Antarctic tundra, and the Alpine tundra.
 Owing to its harsh climate, it is virtually impossible for humans to inhabit this biome.
-For animals, however, survival seems like an easy task, as they are equipped with some useful physical and behavioral adaptations.
+For animals, however, survival seems like an easier task, they are equipped with useful physical and behavioral adaptations.

 Animals in the Tundra Biome